Les Belles Bouclettes

 Our Angora goats are shorn twice a year: in September (so the fleeces have time to grow back before the cold) and in March (before the births).

-The day before, all our goats are in the barn to avoid rain and humidity and their fleeces can be
+The day before, all our goats are in the barn to avoid rain and humidity and their fleeces can be totally dry.

 Before shearing